Drooping eyelids

 The benefits of droopy eyelid treatments

-• Improved vision: Clears obstructed visual fields
+• Improved vision: reduces visual obstruction

 • Targeted rejuvenation: CO2 laser and injections for natural results

-• Facial harmony: Balances the eye area
+• Facial harmony: enhances symmetry around the eyes

 Les avantages des traitements des paupières tombantes - Claris Clinic

-Frequently asked questions?
+Frequently asked questions

 What causes droopy eyelids?

-How can you prevent them?
+How can you prevent droopy eyelids?

 Why do eyelids droop?

-Sagging eyelids are a natural phenomenon that occurs over time.
+Droopy eyelids are a natural phenomenon that occurs over time.
 With age, the lift muscle weakens, and excess skin can appear, contributing to drooping eyelids.
 This sagging is often linked to genetic predisposition.

 How can droopy eyelids be treated?

-The price of a procedure logically depends on its complexity, and can vary considerably depending on the protocol established with the doctor.
-As a rough guide, you should expect to pay around €500 for CO2 laser treatment of the eyelids, and around €350 for hyaluronic acid injections.
-An estimate for blepharoplasty can only be drawn up after an initial consultation.
+The price of a procedure will vary depending on its complexity and the personalised treatment plan established with the doctor.
+CO2 laser treatment costs approximately €500, while hyaluronic acid injections are around €350.
+An estimate for blepharoplasty can only be provided following an initial consultation.